Adventure Riding Packing List

 - Tank bags are the ideal location for anything electronic that’s not going in your backpack as they’re located between both suspension locations and for anything you will need to grab quickly or often.
 They’re also good for valuables as you can quickly unzip them.
 We used the Giant Loop Diablo which are one of the smaller ones on the market but were ideal for holding enough stuff, being able to run charging cables into them whilst not getting in the way.
 Anyone who says you need a bigger tank bag, clearly likes sticking to tame roads or riding two-up.

-First Aid Packing List for Adventure Riding
+First Aid Supplies for Adventure Riding

 - Tourniquet.
 These are often disparaged in first aid courses due to the increased risk of leading to an amputation.
 It sure beats the hell out of bleeding to death on the side of a track though.
 IMPORTANT: The use of a tourniquet is likely to lead to amputation and could quite easily cause death.
 Only use if your certain that the only alternative is an imminent death.
 If you’re in America, you’ll probably still get sued, even if you did save their life.
 Food for thought…